dssg/MLinPractice/README.md

        Online](https://textbook.coleridgeinitiative.org/chap-ml.html)

 - **Thursday, September 18
-  #### Model Performance Metrics**
+  #### Model (Selection) Performance Metrics**
    In this class, we’ll introduce topics around choosing performance metrics and evaluating classifiers.
-In most cases, a vast array of methods — each with a number of tunable hyperparameters — can be brought to bear on your modeling question.
+In most cases, a vast array of methods — each with several tunable hyperparameters — can be used for your modeling question.
 How do you decide which models are better than others and how can you be confident this decision will generalize into the future when the model is deployed?
-   How should you balance considerations of performance, explainability, and fairness when making these decisions?
+   How should you balance performance, explainability, and fairness when making these decisions?
 Are models that are performing equally well all learning the same patterns and generating the same predictions?
 How should you select one to deploy